Why do normies hate AI so much? I've never been more optimistic about a technology, but nobody else seems to feel the same way.

 To reiterate: it's a bad Photoshop, it's a bad compiler, and it's a bad Search Engine.

-The only thing it has going for it is that charlatans had to make a usable interface in order for retards to fall for their scam.
+The only thing it has going for it is that charlatans had to make a usable interface in order for morons to fall for their scam.
 So it is easier to use than Photoshop, gcc, or a search engine.

 AI means a lot more than GPT, anon.
 Some models do object detection, like picking out people or one specific person from a video frame with exact coordinates, in about 2 milliseconds.
 Imagine that hooked up to a kamikaze drone or other weapon system, no outrunning or outgunning that.
 Another model may track you through CCTV and make reliable predictions about your future movements, purchasing habits, whatever.
 Yet another may take your psychological profile (also made by an automated system), iterate through thousands of plans on how to get something from you, then hand the best ones for further human evaluation.
 The point is what required trained human specialists just a few years ago can be partially automated and scaled to billions of people now, not to mention this will only get more advanced.